 How much of your money is really yours?
 Are you in debt?
 How much do you owe?
 Credit cards?
 Catalogue debts?
-Bank loans and overdrafts?
+Bank loans and overdrafts? re you a victim of fraudulent credit card charges in which you might need the need of a Credit Card and Debt Attorney.
 There are many different kinds of ways we can be in debt, but why do so many of us get trapped in a cycle that we simply can’t get out of?

 When you used your credit card you never intended for things to spiral like this, so what went wrong?
 Debt can quickly consume everything around it, including your assets, your savings and even your mental health.
 So, why is it so common?
 Read on to find out why so many of us are trapped in a cycle of never-ending debt.